But little Mouse, you are not alone,

 1. Document what the project is doing.

 I have seen a lot of evaluation reports in which evaluators painstakingly recount a project’s activities as a tedious story rather than straightforward account.
 This task typically requires the evaluator to ask many questions of project staff, pore through documents, and track down materials.
 It is much more efficient for project staff to keep a record of their own activities.
-For example, see EvaluATE’s resume.
+For example, see EvaluATE’s Vita.
 It is a no-nonsense record of our funding, activities, dissemination, scholarship, personnel, and contributors.
 In and of itself, our resume does most of the work of the accountability aspect of our evaluation (i.e., Did we do what we promised?).
 In addition, the resume can be used to address questions like these:

 - Is the project advancing knowledge, as evidenced by peer-reviewed publications and presentations?